WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_37.md

 Now hear, please, O my lord the king: let my humble plea come before you and do not send me back to the house of Jonathan the secretary, lest I die there."

 ###### 21
 So King Zedekiah gave orders, and they committed Jeremiah to the court of the guard.
 And a loaf of bread was given him daily from the bakers' street, until all the bread of the city was gone.
-So Jeremiah remained in the court of the guard. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So Jeremiah remained in the court of the guard.

 ***